zeebe-io/enhancements/ZEP008-hot-backup.md

 ##### Coordinator
 Coordinator could be a gateway.
 Coordinator receives a request to take backup from the user and sends a response back to the user regarding the status of the backup.

-On receiving a backup request:
+On receiving a `TriggerBackup backupId` request:
-- Sends a command `checkpoint Id` to all partitions
+- Sends a command `checkpoint backupId` to all partitions
 - When coordinator receives a response from all partitions, it sends the response back to the user.

 ##### In each partition